 604-323-5855 | firstname.lastname@example.org

-As well as having been a regular faculty member at Studio 58 since 2006, Mara is the resident costume designer and Associate Artist at Vancouver’s Bard on the Beach Shakespeare Festival where she has designed over 75 productions.
-Her designs have also graced the stages of Canada’s independent theatres, and various opera and dance companies.
-Besides winning multiple national awards for “excellence in costume design”, her costumes have been featured internationally at numerous World Stage Design exhibitions.
-Her work also appears in several of Robert Lepage’s productions for Ex Machina, including La Tempete co-produced with the Huron-Wendat nation (Quebec City, Canada); Coriolanus at the Stratford Festival of Canada (Stratford, Canada), and Coriolan at Theatre de Nouveau Monde (Montreal, Canada).
+A regular faculty member at Studio 58 since 2006, Mara is a co-founder, resident costume designer and Artistic Associate at Vancouver’s Bard on the Beach Shakespeare Festival where she has designed over 75 productions since its inception.
+Her designs have graced the stages of numerous Canada’s independent theatres and various opera and dance companies.
+Besides winning multiple national awards for “excellence in costume design”, her costumes have been featured internationally at several World Stage Design exhibitions.
+Her work has also appeared in several of Robert Lepage’s productions for Ex Machina, including Le Rossignol co-produced by Lyons Opera/ Aix en Provence Festival/ Canadian Opera Company (staged internationally); La Tempete co-produced with the Huron-Wendat nation (Quebec City, Canada); Coriolanus at the Stratford Shakespeare Festival (Stratford, Canada); and Coriolan at Theatre de Nouveau Monde (Montreal, Canada).

 604-323-5855 | email@example.com

 Alison is one of the original creators and stars of the internationally acclaimed comedies Mom’s The Word, Mom’s The Word: Unhinged, and Mom’s The Word: Remixed.
 She has also written and starred in The Stay Fresh Special and Wince for the stage.
 Alison recently co-wrote and starred in the TV pilot of Ask An Expert and is part of the creative team that founded the website rantingparent.com.
 Her writing also appears in the Canadian best seller Between Interruptions.